 Here are five more foods to add to your diet.

 Many of us forget that sometimes, the simplest answers are the best.
 Better health could be as easy as reaching for the fruit bowl for some apples next time you need a snack.
-Apples are a sweet treat which pack a surprisingly high nutritional punch…
+Apples are a sweet treat that packs a surprisingly high nutritional punch…

-- Neutralize irritable bowel syndrome: Irritable bowel syndrome is characterized by constipation, diarrhea, and abdominal pain and bloating.
-To control these symptoms doctors recommend staying away from dairy and fatty foods while including a high intake of fibre in your diet.
+- Neutralize irritable bowel syndrome: Irritable bowel syndrome is characterized by constipation, diarrhea, and abdominal pain, and bloating.
+To control these symptoms doctors recommend staying away from dairy and fatty foods while including a high intake of fiber in your diet.

 - Boost your immune system: Red apples contain an antioxidant called quercetin.
 Recent studies have found that quercetin can help boost and fortify your immune system, especially when you’re stressed out.

-Blueberries are not only popular, but also repeatedly ranked in the as having one of the highest antioxidant capacities among all fruits, vegetables, spices and seasonings.
+Blueberries are not only popular but also repeatedly ranked as having one of the highest antioxidant capacities among all fruits, vegetables, spices, and seasonings.
 Antioxidants are essential to optimizing health by helping to combat the free radicals that can damage cellular structures as well as DNA.

 Most health research on blueberries involves their phytonutrient content.
 Anthocyanins – the colorful antioxidant pigments that give many foods their wonderful shades of blue, purple, and red – are usually the first phytonutrients to be mentioned in descriptions of blueberries and their amazing health-supportive properties.
 While it is true anthocyanins are pretty spectacular when it comes to blueberries and their support of our body systems, there are actually a wide variety of health support phytonutrients found in blueberries.